Volunteers are vital to achieving our goal of saving the Tasmanian devil.

 University students, retirees, animal lovers and dedicated locals are among the hundreds of volunteers who have given their time and energy to the Save the Tasmanian Devil Program.
 Volunteers from as far away as the USA, Asia and Europe have worked alongside enthusiastic locals.
 Some stay for a few weeks – others remain dedicated for years.

 The Save the Tasmanian Devil Program does not currently have any positions available for volunteers.
-However, we encourage you to still register and if work becomes available, we will contact you.

 Volunteer field work typically lasts approximately 11 - 12 days.
 While team leaders trap and release Tasmanian devils, volunteers assist with duties such as scrubbing and cleaning traps and scribing.